pavel-zhur/Economy/docs/intro.md

   - Let users selectively apply or reject changes to previously committed data
 - All migrations and reinterpretations must be non-destructive, allowing rollback
 - The storage layer must preserve both the original AI interpretation and any subsequent versions

+## Storage & Versioning Principle
+The system MUST retain all prior interpretations and schema states, support user-approved immutability, and enable safe regeneration under new AI logic.
+Whether this is achieved via Git-style branching, an event log, or record-level versioning is an implementation detail.